dennislwm/blogstrapi/README.md

        |- _harp.json             <-- Global variables goes here
        |- _data.json             <-- Page variables goes here
        |- _layout.ejs            <-- Global layout for every page
+       |- index.ejs              <-- Home page of your blog, Harp will produce an index.html
        +- css/                   <-- Holds any CSS or SCSS theme files
           |- bootstrap.min.css   <-- At a minimum, the bootstrap CSS file
+          |- mytheme.css         <-- Our custom CSS theme goes here
        +- js/                    <-- Holds any JS files
           |- bootstrap.min.js    <-- At a minimum, the bootstrap JS file
        +- layout/                <-- Holds any Page layouts, prefixed with "_"